-The Fire Services Act 1947

-The Fire Services Act 1947 includes requirements that a fire authority should take all reasonable measures for ensuring the provision of an adequate supply of water, and for securing that it will be available for use, in the case of fire.
+Fire (Scotland) Act The Fire (Scotland) Act 2005 includes requirements that fire and rescue authorities shall take all reasonable measures for securing that an adequate supply of water will be available for use, in the case of fire.

-The Fire Precautions Act 1971

-The Fire Precautions Act 1971 and associated designated orders also apply to non-domestic buildings.
+The Fire Precautions Act 1971 The Fire Precautions Act 1971 and associated designated orders also apply to non-domestic buildings.
 The fire authority do not normally as a condition of issuing a fire certificate, make requirements for structural or other alterations to the fire precautions that have been the subject of a building warrant.
 However, if the fire authority is satisfied that the fire precautions are inadequate by reason of matters that were not subject to building warrant approval, then the fire authority is not barred from making requirements.